PackageFactory/atomic-fusion-presentationobjects/Documentation/05_Kickstarter.md

 This is the central pseudo-enum class.
 It consists of:

-* A set of constants that represent the enum values
+* A set of constants that represent the enum cases
-* Static factory methods that are named like the enum values
+* Static factory methods that are named like the enum cases
 * `getIs*` methods to identify a value both in PHP and Neos.Eel
-* A static `getValues` method to retrieve a list of all possible enum values
+* A static `cases` method to retrieve a list of all possible enum cases
 * A `getValue` method that will return the value of the enum instance as your chosen type
 * A `__toString` method for string casting